The EHO Exodus: 2026 Food Safety Overhaul & What Managers Must Do

 Action for Food Managers

 Remote audits demand proactive systems.
-Level 4 HACCP certification equips
+Level 4 HACCP certification equips managers with:

 Codex-based HACCP development